ephemeraHQ/xmtp-mini-app-example/README.md

 This repository contains examples of mini-apps built with the [XMTP](https://docs.xmtp.org/) network and Farcaster Frames.

-## Why XMTP for Mini-Apps?
+## Why XMTP?

-- **End-to-end encryption**: All data is encrypted in transit and at rest, ensuring user privacy and security.
+- **End-to-end & compliant**: Data is encrypted in transit and at rest, meeting strict security and regulatory standards.
 - **Open-source & trustless**: Built on top of the [MLS](https://messaginglayersecurity.rocks/) protocol, it replaces trust in centralized certificate authorities with cryptographic proofs.
 - **Privacy & metadata protection**: Offers anonymous usage through SDKs and pseudonymous usage with nodes tracking minimum metadata.
 - **Decentralized**: Operates on a peer-to-peer network, eliminating single points of failure and ensuring continued operation even if some nodes go offline.
-- **Group messaging**: Enables rich group chat experiences between users through MLS group chats.
+- **Multi-agent**: Allows confidential communication between multiple agents and humans through MLS group chats.

 ## Getting Started

 This repository contains a full-stack mini-app example with both frontend and backend components.

-### Requirements

-- Node.js v20 or higher
-- Yarn v4 or higher
-- Docker (optional, for local network)
-- A Farcaster account (for Frames integration)

 ### Repository Structure